Ages 6 – 10

 Start a Team

-Participating in FIRST LEGO League Jr. is an amazing experience for both the kids and the adults involved.
+Participating in FIRST LEGO League Explore is an amazing experience for both the kids and the adults involved.
 With your guidance, the children on your team are going to inspire you, and those around you, in surprising ways.
 If you have no technical background, don’t be nervous.
 The team members are the ones who do the work.
 You only need to ask the questions and watch them… GO!

 How much does it cost?